acbsp/bonafide.guru/en/contents.rst

 in contact with the commentary, explanation, is this the same thing?”

 **Srila Prabhupada:** “ **Yes**.
-You can associate with Krishna by reading Bhagavad-Gita.
+You can associate with Krishna by reading Bhagavad-gītā.
 And these saintly persons, they have given their explanations, comments.
 So where is the difficulty?”

 (Walk with Srila Prabhupada 11.06.
 1974 Paris.)